3D-iceland/volcanoes/Molds_for_plaster_casting/README.md

 7. If you use wall mounts, lay the wall mount depression on top of the mold.
 Remember to oil it first or it will get stuck.
 8. Wait for 30-60 minutes, until plaster has stopped warming.
 9. Remove mold, sides first.
 Dry for a little longer before removing the top part.
 Pull at corners with moderate force, one by one, until mold falls off.
 If it doesn‘t, give it more time.
 As a last resort you can wedge the top off with a flat tool, but this may leave an impression.
 10. Discard excess hardened plaster.
 Clean mold pieces in water.
 Important!
-Do not use too hot water or the PLA plastic will warp/shrink.
+Do not use hot water or the PLA plastic will warp/shrink.

 # Files